MISSION: POSSIBLE 2020 IS A SUCCESS!

 We have reached our goal of zero euthanasia of all healthy and treatable animals who enter our care, one of the highest-volume animal shelters in the nation to do so!

 Saving lives is a three-pronged effort based on lowering intakes, increasing positive outcomes, and ensuring we can properly house and care for all animals who come into our care at The Animal Foundation.

 We continue to introduce new programs and grow our existing programs that effectively address these three key objectives.
 We provide education and resources to keep people and pets together, deliver lifesaving medical and behavioral help to ensure pets in our care are healthy and adoptable, and continue to increase our reach with Paw Partners for more placement opportunities.
 These programs, together with newly renovated and upgraded facilities helped us reach our goal to save all healthy and treatable animals who come into our care.

-The Animal Foundation offers pets for adoption on its main, GreenGale campus in Las Vegas View adoptable animals.
+The Animal Foundation offers pets for adoption.
+View adoptable animals.

 Low-Cost Vet Clinic